spatialos/gdk-for-unity/docs/content/component-data.md

 ### Reading and writing

-When a SpatialOS entity is [checked out](entity-checkout-process.md), the generated components will be automatically added to the corresponding ECS entity.
+When a SpatialOS entity is [checked out](entity-checkout-process.md), its components are automatically added to the corresponding ECS entity as part of the entity check out process.

-A component's value can be read by injecting that component into a system, just like any other ECS component.
+A generated component's values can be read by injecting that component into a system, just like any other ECS component.

 To send a component update, set the component to the value to be sent.
-It will automatically be sent at the end of the tick.
+A component update will be constructed and sent at the end of the tick.
 To override this behaviour see [here](custom-replication-system.md).

 ```csharp